Yaakov Hagoel: World Zionist Organization

+Professional Career

-Hagoel joined the ranks of the Betar youth movement at a young age, eventually becoming the treasurer and later the Executive CEO of World Betar.
-He served as chairman of the Council of World Zionist Youth Movements, presidium member of the Zionist Executive Committee, member of the WZO Finance Committee and executive CEO of the World Leadership of the Betar Movement.
+Hagoel served as chairman of the Council of World Zionist Youth Movements, presidium member of the Zionist Executive Committee, member of the WZO Finance Committee and executive CEO of the World Leadership of the Betar Movement.
 He has been a member of the Board of Trustees of the Jewish Agency since 2010.
-Additionally, Hagoel serves as co-chair of the Task Force on Countering Antisemitism of the Jewish Agency's Board of Trustees, a member of the Board of Governors of Keren Hayesod—United Israel Appeal, and a member of the Herzl Council and the Jabostinky's Council of the Israeli Prime Minister's Office.
+Additionally, Hagoel serves as co-chair of the Task Force on Countering Antisemitism of the Jewish Agency's Board of Trustees, a member of the Board of Governors of Keren Hayesod—United Israel Appeal, and a member of the Herzl Council and the Jabostinky Council of the Israeli Prime Minister's Office.
 He also serves as a member of Executive Committee of the Ariel University.
 In 2011 Hagoel was elected to serve as a member of the Yad Vashem Council.
+Hagoel was Chairman of World Likud from 2015 - 2020.
+In 2022, he was appointed as a member of the National Council for Planning and Construction and a member of the Subcommittee for Principled Planning.

+In July 2017, Hagoel initiated an amendment to the Knesset's Herzl Law to fund the Herzl Museum and the Mount Herzl Educational Center.
+He worked to have the graves of Theodor Herzl grandparents reinterred at the Mount Herzl cemetery.

+Jewish Agency

-Hagoel was Chairman of World Likud from 2015 - 2020 and elected Vice Chairman of the World Zionist Organization during the World Zionist Congress that took place in Jerusalem.
-On August 11th 2022, the 14th of Av 5782, Yaakov Hagoel was appointed as a member of the National Council for Planning and Construction and a member of the Subcommittee for Principled Planning.
-On July 7, 2021, Hagoel was elected by the Jewish Agency's management to serve as acting chairman of the Jewish Agency.
-Hagoel replaced Isaac Herzog who previously served as the chairman until he was elected to be the President of Israel.
-Haguel served in this position until Doron Almog took office on August 21, 2022.
+In July 2021, Hagoel was elected by the Jewish Agency's management to serve as acting chairman of the Jewish Agency.
+Hagoel replaced Isaac Herzog who left the chairmanship to assume duties as President of Israel.
+Hagoel served in this position until Doron Almog took office on August 21, 2022.
+During this period he oversaw rescue operations for Jews fleeing the Russia-Ukraine War, and navigated Israel's response to the COVID-19 pandemic.

+Personal Life

 Hagoel lives in Netanya and is married to Tehiya with four children.

-In July 2017, Hagoel led and initiated the Benyamin Ze'ev Herzl Law in the Knesset.
-This amendment to the Herzl Law pass in both a penultimate and final vote, according to which, the State will participate in funding the WZO's ongoing activities at the Herzl Museum and the Midrasha, along with any costs related to the continued maintenance and training obligations of both the Museum and Midrasha.